jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 02/06 : Updated NSG template documentation to explain some more confusing aspects
 - 02/06 : Updated loadBalancer template to have defaults for rules
 - 02/04 : February Update
 - 01/30 : Removed extra comma in elastipool template